slerman12/Help-me/3-Disproof.md

 2. Find new source of funding
 3. Re-take a six-month review
 4. Do my thesis
+5. According to the six-month reviewers, effectively restart my entire thesis
-5. All of this amid induced health issues and in my sixth year
+6. All of this amid induced health issues and in my sixth year
-6. For less than New York State's legal living wage
+7. For less than New York State's legal living wage
-7. Within a one to few month timeframe
+8. Within a one to few month timeframe

 That's not even slavery, it's humanly impossible.